cloudyyoung/ordine-ui-ux/docs/docs/team-contract.md

 Q | A
 --|--
-What do I want to learn?  |New programming languages, UI and UX design, Team management, improve app making skills How do I learn? | Watching videos, looking at websites, looking through textbooks What are my goals for the project?  |Get a good grade, make a very interesting UI, make an UI that’s very useful What are my hopes and fears about the group?  | Hopes are that we work as a team, rely on each other, and work hard.
+What do I want to learn?  | New programming languages, UI and UX design, Team management, improve app making skills How do I learn? | Watching videos, looking at websites, looking through textbooks What are my goals for the project?  |Get a good grade, make a very interesting UI, make an UI that’s very useful What are my hopes and fears about the group?  | Hopes are that we work as a team, rely on each other, and work hard.
 Fears are that we don’t communicate, don’t rely on each other, and that we don’t work hard

 #### 2. What do I have to offer the team and project?

 Q | A
 --|--
-Previous experience (that might be useful to the team...) |Web design, Team management, Programming Special skills (that I can teach/coach/contribute...)|Web design, Teach C++/Java/CSS/HTML
+Previous experience (that might be useful to the team...) | Web design, Team management, Programming Special skills (that I can teach/coach/contribute...)|Web design, Teach C++/Java/CSS/HTML

 #### 3. My Personal Preferences and Work Styles are:

-A A |
+A |
 --|
-Each work member has a task that has a deadline|
+Each work member has a task that has a deadline |
-If one of us has an issue with something, we should communicate and ask for help if necessary|
+If one of us has an issue with something, we should communicate and ask for help if necessary |
-Plan the whole project out throughout the semester and set the necessary deadlines that must be completed at a certain time|
+Plan the whole project out throughout the semester and set the necessary deadlines that must be completed at a certain time |

 ### Member 5: Edward Mah